Full review and summary of Y: The Last Man by Brian K Vaughn and Pia Guerra

 This agent performs a “suicide intervention” on Yorick.
 By sexually torturing him… Complete with dominatrix outfit, tits out.
 This makes absolutely no sense and seems to be on the ridiculous end of the male fantasy spectrum.
 Serving no other purpose except to get a female character into a sexy outfit.

 Then the timeline jumps ahead again.
 Time does not flow naturally in this book.
 Sometimes an issue takes place directly after the one before it and sometimes it jumps ahead as much as two years without so much as a “two years later” heading.
 It gets confusing and damages the flow.

 Yorick finally actually has sex with a woman in this world of only women.
 He feels guilty for cheating on the girlfriend who doesn’t even know he’s still alive and hasn’t spoken to him in years.
-Get over yourself.
+Get over yourself, she’s not waiting.

 A gang of bad ladies steal Yorick’s ring that he’s been holding on to to propose to his long lost girlfriend Beth.
 He gets immediately sick and they all wonder if maybe it was some kind of magic ring.
 Nah, he just has food poisoning.

 But 355 had set out to retrieve the ring anyway.
 Hero somehow finds her.
 Convenient again.
 355 retrieves the ring and Dr Mann discovers that Ampersand the monkey is really the key to why they are still alive.
 Ninjas steal the monkey.
 Cause of course.